Peeragogy/peeragogy-workbook/core.md

 # Core problems

 > Backwards links specify the “larger” context for each of our patterns.
 This helps to explain the core problem that each pattern in our pattern language addresses.
-This table records each instance of B- ←A where pattern A refers to pattern B.
+This table records each instance of B ←A where pattern A refers to pattern B.

 ## *Peeragogy*: How can we solve problems together?